What to know if you’re Traveling with Ashes

-There may come a time where you need to travel with ashes.
-Whether you are moving, trying to spread them somewhere, or simply transport them, you may need to look into flight policy to discover the best way to move them.
+There may come a time when you need to travel with ashes.
+Whether you are moving, trying to spread them somewhere, or simply transporting them, you may need to look into flight policies to discover the best way to move them.

 When doing so, it is important to know the regulations of taking cremated remains on planes, and which companies are more open to it.

 Most containers for ashes, urns, are made out of breakable glass.
 The TSA recommends that you use cardboard or wooden containers on planes though to avoid breakage.
 This will also guarantee that the urns can be scanned.
 Urns that are made out of glass may also contain lead, which makes them impossible to X-ray.
 If this is the case, the urns will not be allowed on the plane.

 However, if you cannot find another way to store the remains, make sure you show up earlier than you normally would.
 Hopefully, this will give you time to work out any issues with a glass urn before your flight.